souhardya-ece/RISC-V-Reference-SoC-Tapeout-Program-week4/README.md

 Vgsn-Vin;Vdsn=Vout
 Vgsp=Vin-Vdd; Vdsp=Vout-Vdd
-Load Curve is the Idsn Vs Vout For both Pmos and Nmos by superimposing we get the VTC Spice Deck:-Component Connectivity and its value.
-Then define node.
+Load Curve is the Idsn Vs Vout For both Pmos and Nmos by superimposing we get the VTC Spice Deck:-Component Connectivity and component value.
+Then define node and name that node.
 There are 4 node in Cmos inv From the VTC characteristic of cmos we get the switching threshold is 0.876v
 ### Labs
 ### VTC of CMOS